 Of the \$50 million, an endowment of \$32.5 million will go to student scholarships, teaching labs and equipment, educational initiatives, and more.
 The endowment's discretionary funds will enable the college to react quickly to changes in teaching, research, and public service needs.
 The remaining \$17.5 million is reserved for the new John and Marcia Price Computing and Engineering Building.
-This six-story, 253,000-square-foot building, which is expected to begin construction in 2024, will enable the college to grow the number of graduates to an additional 500 per year and feed more highly qualified engineering and computing sectors.
+This six-story, 253,000-square-foot building, which is expected to begin construction in 2024, will enable the college to grow the number of graduates to an additional 500 per year and feed more highly qualified engineers into Utah's workforce for the state's rapidly growing engineering and computing sectors.